jiaxins1028/Compound-impacts-of-sea-urchin-grazing-and-MHWs-on-kelp/README.md

 # Compound-impacts-of-sea-urchin-grazing-and-MHWs-on-kelp
 Data and Code for the research of the Compound impacts of sea urchin grazing and marine heatwaves (MHWs) on kelp collapse along east coast of Australia.

 Due to their size, some raw datasets must be accessed directly from the providers.
 However, all datasets are freely available, and the instructions below explain exactly how to download them and where to place the files.
+All the MHW and species data preparation were computed in Python (v3.x).
+All the model regression analyses were performed using R Statistical Software (v 4.3.3; R Core Team 2024).
 MHW calculations are performed using xmhw: https://github.com/coecms/xmhw.

 | Raw Data | Source |
 |-----:|---------------|